It’s Cold and My Car is Buried in Snow. Is Global Warming Really Happening?

 What’s causing this observed warming?
 The primary driver is an increase of heat-trapping emissions in the atmosphere when we burn coal, oil, and gas to generate electricity, drive our cars, and fuel our businesses.

 Atmospheric temperature measurements show an average warming of 0.85 degrees Celsius (1.53 degrees Fahrenheit) from 1880 to 2012, according to the IPCC Fifth Assessment Report (AR5).
+Globally-averaged temperatures in 2016 were 1.78 degrees Fahrenheit (0.99 degrees Celsius) warmer than the mid-20th century mean.
 According to researchers at the National Oceanic and Atmospheric Administration (NOAA), the rate of warming during the first 15 years of the twenty-first century has been at least as great as the last half of the twentieth century.
+2016 was the warmest year on record globally, with 16 of the 17 warmest years on record occurring since 2001.

 What about all this snow?
 Shouldn’t warmer temperatures prevent snow from forming?